ArctosDB/documentation-wiki/_how_to/How-to-Encumber-Locality.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/encumber_locality/NMMNH_Paleo_1_private.jpg)

 Note the access: private locality attribute in the purple box.
-This attribute encumbers the locality.
+This attribute encumbers the locality and values come from the [locality access code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlocality_access).
+If you need to add your collection to the code table, file a [Code Table Request](https://github.com/ArctosDB/arctos/issues/new?assignees=&labels=Function-CodeTables&projects=&template=code-table-request.md&title=Code+Table+Request+-+).
 For instructions on adding locality attributes, see [How to Add Geology Attributes to a Locality](http://handbook.arctosdb.org/how_to/How-to-Add-Geology-Attributes-to-a-Locality.html)

 ## Edit this Documentation